Australia Visas – Partner, Spouse, Fiancé (Prospective Marriage)

 • Meet relationship requirements

-• Have a sponsor
+• Have an eligible sponsor

 • The applicants must be 18 or older when they apply

-• Meet health and character requirements.
+• Meet health and character requirements

-• Best interests of the child
+• Best interests of the child where applicable

 • Have no debt to the Australian government